-You can order a school meal provided daily by Hobbs Catering.
+You can order a school meal provided daily by Essence Catering.
 All meals should be ordered online.

-Please see the Hobbs Catering Website for further details: https://www.hobbsschoolcatering.co.uk/
+Please see the Essence Catering Website for further details:

+www.essence-catering.co.uk

 You may send your child to school with a packed lunch if you prefer.
 Packed lunches must contain only healthy choice food and should be sent to school in a clearly named lunch box.
 All food items should be nut free.
 Water is the preferred drink choice.